okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-cases/oie-embedded-widget-use-case-sign-in-soc-idp/index.md

 ## Factor setup

-This use case does not require any additional factors.
+This use case skips any factor requirements since it uses the Facebook identity provider.
-It involves simply loading the widget

 ## Configuration Updates

+### Step 1:  Complete steps in the widget setup

 If not already done, complete the steps described in the [Widget setup](/docs/guides/oie-embedded-widget-setup/).